 - A certificate you want to send to your users based on their submission data.

-- You want a PDF copy of the submission but you have your own format.
+- You want a PDF copy of the submission, but you have your format or design.

 - You need to create multiple PDF files based on one submission.